Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 define('STUDENT_REGISTERED_CODES', array('RA', 'RW'));

-is creating a list (a.k.a. “array”) of all the registration codes that indicate a student is enrolled in a course.
+These constants are creating lists (a.k.a. “arrays”) of all the registration codes that indicate a student’s enrollment in a course.

-that are found in your student CSV. - This example has two codes, but you may have more codes or only one code.
+- While the first example has two codes, you may have more codes or only one code.

-- Even if there is only one registration code, you must have the
+- Even if there is only one registration code, you must still enclose it within

 array(